Bombardier Global 7500: Bombardier Global 8000

 Entry into service was initially scheduled for 2017.
 By September 2016, it was delayed to early 2019.
 Trading nearly 8 feet of cabin space for 600 nmi of range, the Global 8000 accounted for a very small part of the backlog in December 2017 and its schedule was expected to be determined after the Global 7500 entered service.
 Lacking differentiation, it might be replaced by a higher maximum take-off weight (MTOW) Global 7500 variant with more range.
 The 8000 unit cost was $71 million in 2014.

-Instead of the initially planned 2.6m (8.5ft) shrink of the Global 7000, Bombardier launched the Global 8000 as a longer range variant of the Global 7500 at the May 2022 EBACE.
+Instead of the initially planned 2.6 m (8.5 ft) shrink of the Global 7000, Bombardier launched the Global 8000 as a longer range variant of the Global 7500 at the May 2022 EBACE.
 As service entry is planned for 2025, the earlier model will be phased out for the new Global 8000, while existing Global 7500s can be retrofitted through a service bulletin.
 Bombardier was already flight testing its modified FTV5 testbed, which reached supersonic Mach 1.015 in May 2021; the certification campaign is expected to be completed using a single prototype.
 With low development costs, it will compete with the new Gulfstream G800 and Dassault Falcon 10X.
 In 2023, its equipped price was $81M.

-The first prototype made its 7.1h maiden flight during May 2023.
+The first prototype made its 7.1 hr maiden flight during May 2023.
+The first Global 8000 was delivered in December 2025.